How Much is it Costing Your Business to Accept Paper Checks?

 We've found that when businesses make digital payments available, their customers flock to the online option.
 Paying online is easier for your customers and saves them time (and money).
 Paying can be as simple for your customer as paying by credit card, but it costs much less.
 And when you set up an autopay option, your customer can "set and forget" an automatic payment every month, so you always get paid on time.

 Recommended reading: How to move over 30% of payments to digital in months (Case Study)

 (Source: The Federal Reserve Payments Study - 2018 Annual Supplement)

 4. "We can't deal with multiple systems for each payment option."

-You don’t have to.
-With the right payment platform you can accept ACH, eCheck, and debit and credit cards in a single system.
-We take this one step further and offer customers zero-fee payment rails with a consolidated view of payments and settlements in one dashboard.
+The Paystand platform can accept ACH, eCheck, and debit and credit cards.
+We take this further and offer customers zero-fee payment options with a consolidated view of payments and settlements in one dashboard.

 5. "We can't afford to implement digital payment solutions."

-Not a problem.
-You can easily drop a payment gateway into your existing website.
 You can include payment links in emails and even add a Pay Now button to your invoices.
-We've seen businesses get up and running in a matter of days, without the need for IT services or a Web developer.
-Of course, with API access you can also build a fully customized payment experience without hiring someone new to take care of the platform.
+We've seen businesses get up and running in days without needing IT services or a Web developer.
+Of course, with API access, you can build a fully customized payment experience without hiring someone new to take care of the platform.